The Cursed Phone Numbers | Supernatural Horror Story

 By day seven, Elena was a husk.
 Her skin was pale, her eyes sunken, her body trembling with fever.
 She hadn’t slept or eaten, the curse’s grip tightening.

-The apartment hummed with static, mirrors reflecting shadows that weren’t hers.
-The shadow woman was constant now, a silhouette in every glance, vanishing when she looked directly.
+The apartment hummed with static, and the mirrors reflected shadows that didn’t belong to her.
+The shadow woman was always there now, a silhouette in every glance, disappearing whenever Elena looked straight at her.

 Daniel arrived that evening, worry etched into his face.
 A high school history teacher, he was solid, dependable, his brown hair always slightly mussed.